‘Lego Star Wars: The Skywalker Saga’ release date and characters revealed

 ‘Lego Star Wars: The Skywalker Saga’ gameplay overview

-The adventure starts by picking the trilogy of your choice, with The Phantom Menace, A New Hope or The Force Awakens as the jumping–off point.
+The adventure starts by letting you pick the trilogy of your choice, with The Phantom Menace, A New Hope or The Force Awakens, available as jumping-off points.

 New combat mechanics have been implemented with over-the-shoulder shooting controls and a new cover system for firefights, as well as combos and counterattacks you might expect from lightsaber duels.

 Players can also travel to new planets as they journey through the entire Star Wars saga, from the desert landscapes of Tatooine to the cities and jungles of Naboo.
-Rather than having a single hub-world to return to and begin new chapters, players will be able to unlock new planets in the galaxy and explore them at their leisure and taking on side missions while hunting down collectibles.
+Rather than having a single hub-world to return to and begin new chapters, players will be able to unlock new planets in the galaxy and explore them at their leisure, while taking on side missions to hunt down collectibles.

 Which characters will appear in ‘Lego Star Wars: The Skywalker Saga’?